almondheil/py-note/README.md

 First, just copy the `note` script to somewhere easy to access, like in `~/.local/bin` or somewhere else in `$PATH`.

-You will also need to install the `iterfzf` library.
+You will also need to install the `pyfzf` library.
 It does not seem to be currently maintained, so this aspect is a point of improvement in the script.
 For now, something like this should work:

 ```
-pip install --user iterfzf
+pip install --user pyfzf
 ```

 Next, create a config file for the utility.
 This can be in any of the following